 Wrike and Jira both have free and paid options for their services.
 However, it is important to pay attention to the specific capacities and limitations of each package.

 Wrike’s free version offers unlimited users but it is limited to 2GB storage per account.
 Jira’s free version only allows a maximum of 10 users as well as 2GB storage per account.
-Once you start venturing in their paid packages, Wrike’s cheapest option starts at $9.80/ month per user while Jira starts at $7.50/month per user.
-As mentioned above, Wrike’s full integrations are only available in certain packages, so make sure to properly check their websites for all the details.
+Once you start venturing into their paid packages, Wrike’s cheapest option starts at $9.80/ month per user.
+Jira’s starts at $7.50/month per user.
+As mentioned above, full integrations are only available on certain Wrike packages, so be sure to properly check the details.

 Wrike vs Jira: App support services

-As a Software-as-a-Service product, both Jira and Wrike need to be contactable by users to help address issues and handle inquiries.
-Wrike offers 24/7 support through multiple channels such as email, help centre chatbots, a dedicated phone line and other workspace chat functions.
+As Software-as-a-Service products, both Jira and Wrike need to be contactable to address issues and inquiries.
+Wrike offers 24/7 support through email, help centre chatbots, a dedicated phone line, and other workspace chat functions.

-Jira also offers all of the above support services but they are limited depending on your subscription level.
-At the free level, users can only tap into community forums and general FAQ pages, a standard plan subscription gives you 9-5 support while only the premium plan offers 24/7 support.
+Jira offers all of the above support services but they are limited by your subscription level.
+At the free level, users can only tap into community forums and general FAQ pages.
+Standard plan subscriptions gives you 9-5 support, while only the premium plan offers 24/7 support.

 Wrike vs Jira Conclusion

 So, which one is better, you ask?
-We say you might not be asking the right question.
-Instead, ask ‘which is best for me and my team?’.
-There is no one-size-fits-all or golden ticket project management tool that can suit every team.
+The better question is ‘which is best for me and my team?’
+Neither is a one-size-fits-all for every team.

-We believe that Wrike might be the better option for your team if you want a more holistic project management tool that can cater towards Agile methodologies while also having the capability to be scalable onto an enterprise level.
+We believe Wrike might be the better option for a holistic project management tool that caters to Agile methodologies.
+It is also scalable to an enterprise level.

-We believe Jira is best suited for smaller teams that require very specific Agile or Scrum-based processes and tools.
-If you are a team of software developers, it is hard to beat the advanced features offered by Jira.
+Jira is perhaps best suited to smaller teams that require very specific Agile or Scrum-based processes and tools.
+If you’re a team of software developers, it’s hard to beat the advanced features offered by Jira.

 Get the best of both worlds!

-If you want to find out more about how we can adapt to your specific needs, make sure to check out our how it works page or chat with our PPM experts directly!
+If you want to find out more about how we can solve your PPM needs, all on a single monthly subscription, chat with one of our PPM experts today!